-- 4. Consider efficient transportation methods then purchasing goods and services, such as using local vendors and or locally produced goods to reduce greenhouse gas emissions. - 5.
+- 4. Indio considers efficient transportation methods when purchasing goods and services, such as using local vendors and or locally produced goods to reduce greenhouse gas emissions. - 5.
 The city continues to purchase and place waste and recycling receptacles and benches in parks and other public places from Greenday LLC that produces these products using recycled glass bottles and contain a minimum of 70 percent recycled material.
-This vendor is a local vendor.
+This vendor is a local vendor. - 6.
+The city partners with Riverside County Department of Waste Resources to promote green cleaning products.
+The County produces green cleaning product information and the city works with the county to promote the information to city residents.
+In addition, the city hosted a recycling workshop and a green cleaning workshop with Riverside County in 2017.